seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_specifications.md

 ### Invoice

-- Invoice is automatically created and deleted with the associated time block.
+- Users can create one invoice for each time block.
+- Users can delete invoices.
 - Users can modify invoices.
 - Each invoice has these properties:
   - Custom id (optional) - e.g. invoice variable symbol.